University of Manchester Archives

 The origins of Manchester University can be traced back to 1845 when the Manchester merchant John Owens (1790-1846) bequeathed almost £100,000 for the foundation of 'an institution for providing or aiding the means of instructing and improving young persons of the male sex (and being of an age not less than fourteen years) in such branches of learning and science as were then and might be... taught in the English Universities'.

+In 1880, a charter was issued for the new Victoria University, a federal university for the North of England; Owens College was its first constituent member later joined by college in Liverpool in 1884 and Leeds in 1887.
+The Victoria University granted degrees to women, and from 1883, Owens admitted women students.
 By the turn of the century there was pressure again for the establishment of an independent University of Manchester.
-In 1903 the federal university was disbanded and the Victoria University of Manchester was established.
+In 1903 the federal Victoria University was disbanded and the Victoria University of Manchester was established.

 The University established a Faculty of Technology in 1905, which was based at the Manchester Municipal School (later College) of Technology.
 The School itself ultimately derived from the Manchester Mechanics' Institution, established in 1824.
 The University was responsible for all degree-level students at the School.
-In 1956 the College of Technology became the Manchester College of Science and Technology, a university college which continued to have a close connection to the University of Manchester.
-In 1966 it was renamed the University of Manchester Institute of Science and Technology (UMIST), with greater autonomy, but retaining its constitutional connections to the University.
+In 1956 the College of Technology became the Manchester College of Science and Technology, a chartered university college which retained a close connection to the University of Manchester.
+In 1966 it was renamed the University of Manchester Institute of Science and Technology (UMIST).
 UMIST became a fully independent institution in 1994.

 In 2004 the Victoria University of Manchester and UMIST amalgamated to form The University of Manchester, a new foundation established by Royal Charter.